Rego Park: Community activism

-Rego Park Group, originally hosted on Yahoo!
-Groups, strived to improving the quality of life in the neighborhood.
-The Rego Park Green Alliance has also been active in the community planting flowers and trees, arranging the installation of new garbage cans, pushing for the repair of some sidewalks and creating a large mural celebrating the neighborhood under the LIRR overpass on 63rd Drive.
+The Rego Park Green Alliance has been active in the community planting flowers and trees, arranging the installation of new garbage cans, pushing for the repair of some sidewalks and creating a large mural celebrating the neighborhood under the LIRR overpass on 63rd Drive.

 In March 2010, the Metropolitan Council on Jewish Poverty, a beneficiary agency of the UJA-Federation of New York, partnered with Masbia in the opening of a kosher soup kitchen on Queens Boulevard.
 As of August 2010, the free restaurant was serving over 1,500 meals per month to adults, senior citizens, and families.

 In addition, there are two opposing proposals for the redevelopment of the abandoned 3.5 mi Rockaway Beach Branch, which runs from Rego Park south to Ozone Park.
 One group, Friends of the Queensway, wants to turn the rail line into parkland.
-However, another group of transit advocates want the line to be converted into subway or LIRR service.
+Another group, QueensLink, proposes a dual use for the corridor, with a subway extension and park space.